w3f/polkadot-wiki/docs/learn/how-to/ledger-sign-transaction.md

 #### **I get an error**

 Several possible reasons can cause errors when signing a transaction on Ledger.
-If you can't resolve it, you can [contact Polkadot support](https://docs.polkadot.com/get-support/) for help.
+If you can't resolve it, you can ask the [Polkadot community](../../general/community.md) for help.

 * * *